DesvoSoft/ZeroBlockBridge/USAGE.md

 ### Prerequisites

-Before running MC-Tunnel Manager, ensure you have:
+Before running Zero Block Bridge, ensure you have:

 1. **Python 3.10 or higher**